swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/comms-strategy.md

 - creating inclusive environments, and
 - building communities of practice based on open principles.

-### Carpentries Vision

-We envision a world where more people have the computational skills and perspectives to work with data to address their questions in science, scholarship and society.

 ## Communications Objectives

 ---

-To support the mission and vision of The Carpentries effectively, our communications should:
+To support the mission of The Carpentries effectively, our communications should:

 - Create awareness about our work:<br>
   Our communications should articulate the purpose and value proposition of The Carpentries to facilitate uptake of our core offerings (i.e. workshops, trainings, and organisation memberships) among key audiences.